-14.4 Superclass Subject Groups
+15.3 Superclass Subject Groups

-Specific emphasis were placed on the 'superclass' curriculum areas that have severe imbalances.
-These subjects for us are: Construction; Engineering; Vehicle maintenance; Child care; Healthcare; Beauty therapy; Hairdressing and Complementary therapies.
+Specific emphasis is being placed on the 'superclass' curriculum areas that have severe imbalances.
+These subjects for us are: Construction; Engineering; Vehicle maintenance; Child care; Healthcare; Beauty therapy; Hairdressing and Integrative Healthcare.

-14.5 Gender Imbalance and Stereotypes in Schools
+15.4 Gender Imbalance and Stereotypes in Schools

-To ensure engagement with schools to tackle gender imbalance earlier and to tackle gender stereotypes, the following action points have been built into the GAP.
+To ensure engagement with schools to tackle gender imbalance earlier and to tackle gender stereotypes, the following action points have been built into our commitments to make a difference:

-- Improve links with SDS to better inform careers advisors of the superclass areas and opportunities within the sector; engagement with schools career advisors - Sharing of the GAP with partners regionally, inclusive of guidance and career teachers in schools, SDS to enable key stakeholder engagement, to address gender imbalances in application and recruitment - Development of a Focus Group at all open evenings to engage with parents and carers to discuss and gauge stereotyping in course choices - Promotion of modern and foundation apprenticeships specific to super class areas - Engagement with parents at open parents events at school to raise awareness of gender imbalances on specific programmes - Specific gender equality and enhancement marketing materials on the college website to highlight opportunities for the senior phase - Have an online presence for subject areas such as computing and digital media, with links to the many women/girls in computing websites such as The Ada Project - which offer guidance and funding; include a link to gender equality resources on course information pages - Raising awareness of STEM subjects by running a STEM open day at college
+Improve links with SDS to better inform careers advisors of the superclass areas and opportunities within the sector; engagement with schools career advisors

+- Sharing of the information we generate with guidance and career teachers in schools, SDS to enable key stakeholder engagement, to address gender imbalances in application and recruitment - Development of a Focus Group at all open evenings to engage with parents and carers to discuss and gauge stereotyping in course choices - Promotion of modern and foundation apprenticeships specific to super class areas - Engagement with parents at open parent's events at school to raise awareness of gender imbalances on specific programmes - Specific gender equality and enhancement marketing materials on the college website to highlight opportunities for the senior phase - Have an online presence for subject areas such as computing and digital media, with links to the many women/girls in computing websites such as The Ada Project - which offer guidance and funding; include a link to gender equality resources on course information pages - Raising awareness of STEM subjects by running a STEM open day at college

-14.6 Gender Data from Application, Enrolment, Attainment & Employment
+15.5 Gender Data from Application, Enrolment, Attainment & Employment

 The recruitment and selection process here within UHI Moray is robust and accessible to all.
-Time has been given over a 2 year process to ensure we are reviewing and improving the process set in place.
-In turn, this has enabled us to develop and initiate a process which ensures all of the protected characteristics is monitored and in relation to gender, the monitoring of application through to completion of the 'superclass' specific curriculum programmes is being monitored closely.
+Time has been given over a 2-year process to ensure we are reviewing and improving the process set in place.
+In turn, this has enabled us to develop and initiate a process which ensures all the protected characteristics is monitored and in relation to gender, the monitoring of application through to completion of the 'superclass' specific curriculum programmes is being monitored closely.

-The vision of the Scottish Funding Council (SFC) of no severe gender imbalances and enhanced participation by male students, is something we as a college are reviewing and giving consideration to throughout our amendments and changes to how we advertise, recruit and work with our students through their complete journey whilst at our college.
-Our Equality Outcomes set for 2021-2025 include a specific equality outcome related to the GAP.
-The strategic Equality Outcome being: The College will develop an Equality Outcome to address the requirement by the Scottish Funding Council (SFC) for a Gender Action Plan (GAP) to be in place.
+The vision of the Scottish Funding Council (SFC) of no severe gender imbalances and enhanced participation by male students, is something we as a college are reviewing and considering throughout our amendments and changes to how we advertise, recruit and work with our students through their complete journey whilst at our college.
+Our Equality Outcomes set for 2025-2029 include the nine Protected Characteristics and the National Equality Outcomes (NEOs).

-14.6.1 Utilisation of the Data
+15.5.1 Utilisation of the Data